The Healthiest Children’s Vitamins: 2020This post may contain affiliate links. Please read my disclosure.

 - Mary Ruth’s Gummies (note: this is sweetened with organic stevia leaf extract)

 - Garden of Life Gummy Vitamin

 - Mega Foods Kids Daily Multivitamin Booster – a powdered form of their vitamin.

 - OLLY Kids Super Foods Multivitamin – Note: if you’re looking for a probiotic + multivitamin in one, OLLY Kids has this option – but it does have gelatin in it so it’s not vegetarian friendly.

 - Smarty Pants Kids Multivitamin (with omega 3s and probiotics added!)

 - Zarbees Children’s Multivitamin (This one also has probiotics included!)

 - ChildLife – it’s a little higher in sugar than I’d like, but you can start using it at 6 months of age (the other two options are for older kids)

-- Bio Naturals – this one has a probiotic added and you can use it starting at 1 year of age.
-It does have “natural flavors” which is not ideal, but I haven’t found a liquid vitamin with probiotics that has a cleaner ingredients list yet!
+- Garden of Life for Toddlers – this vitamin is 100% organic, made from whole foods, has no sugar added, and you can use it starting at 1 year of age.
+I haven’t found a liquid vitamin with probiotics that has a cleaner ingredients list yet!